 Those applying for an internship with the crime laboratory are expected to have completed their third year at an accredited college or university prior to the start date of the internship.
-They must be pursuing or have completed a bachelor's degree in forensic science, criminal justice, or photography.
+They must be pursuing or have recently completed a bachelor's degree in forensic science, criminal justice, or photography.

 Skills, Training or Qualifications:

 Applicants must be familiar with basic principles of crime scene investigation.
 They must be able to work with law enforcement personnel.